reMRKableDev/node-basics-intro/node-template-engines-hbs/README.md

 PORT = YOUR-DESIRED-PORT-NUMBER-GOES-HERE
 ```

-2. Rename the `.env.sample` to simply `env` so that the environment variables can be read correctly.
+2. Rename the `.env.sample` to simply `.env` so that the environment variables can be read correctly.

 3. Once the above is done, the project can be run using: